tan12082001/Vehicle-Booking-App-Frontend/README.md

 - **Current user can reserve the item basing the date and city.**

-- **JavaScript and Stylelint linters are installed for code implementation improvement**

-- **Uses React Redux middleware to work with async functions for API interactions"**
+- **Uses React Redux middleware for async functions API interactions**

 - **The application has CRUD operations.**